speedevil50/speedevil50/README.md

   - **Primal Horizon**: A survival game with a mix of futuristic, post-apocalyptic, and prehistoric elements (coming to both VR and non-VR platforms).
   - **Nebulae**: A next-gen private search engine designed to enhance privacy, real-time analysis, and more.
   - **Jade**: An All in One Bot designed to enhance community interaction, with a premium subscription for advanced capabilities (JAADE+).
+  - **PreCorded**: A discord bot code generator with multilingual support
+  - **PyEnjoy**: A Python code generator for an easier scripting experience

 - 🎧 Host of **The R7 Talk** podcast.
 - 🚀 I'm focused on **open-source development** and **collaboration**.